sensible-hq/sensible-docs/readme-sync/v0/integrations/SDK quickstarts/quickstart-javascript.md

       documentType: "sensible_instruct_basics",
       environment: "development" // see Javascript SDK reference for full list of configuration options });
-const results = await sensible.waitFor(request); // waitFor is optional if you use a webhook console.log(results); // see Javascript SDK reference to convert results from JSON to Excel
+const results = await sensible.waitFor(request); // waitFor is optional if you configure a webhook console.log(results); // see Javascript SDK reference to convert results from JSON to Excel
 ```